 Passion is important, so I try to stick to things that keep me challenged and growing.
 I love working with teams of like-minded people, trying my best to pump out awesome products.

-I am helping transform The Cline Group into a new entity (currenlty in stealth), a process that involves a complete rebranding and the building of a new website.
-I help clients, which are primarily SaaS companies and mobile apps, to develop strategies to hit business goals.
-I also train staff to use various web tools and strategies on a constant basis.
-I work alongside the PR team to help create holistic marketing strategies for our clients.
+I rebranded a PR & Marketing agency.
+I helped clients, which are primarily SaaS companies and mobile apps, to develop strategies to hit business goals.
+I also trained staff to use various web tools and strategies on a constant basis.
+I worked alongside the PR team to help create holistic marketing strategies for clients.